Dangar Island: About the island

 In contrast to much of the surrounding area, which is designated national park, Dangar Island is relatively heavily inhabited.
 The island has several tarmacked roads which are closed off to all but the community fire truck, the council ute and vehicles with special permits.
 There are no private cars on the island.
 A wheelbarrow is a common method used to haul goods from the ferry.
 The island has one shop/café, and a bowling club for members and visitors which has a bar.
-The island also has a community hall that supports several community groups, including a children's film workshop, and mains water.
+The island also has a community hall that supports several community groups, including a singing group, bridge club, yoga sessions, a children's jazz group, curated film screenings, and a children's film workshop.